nursing students giving shots

 Medical Assisting

-Medical Assistants are one of the fastest-growing health care occupations.
-Their administrative responsibilities may include front office reception, billing, bookkeeping, basic correspondence, and scheduling of appointments.
+Medical assistants are one of the fastest-growing healthcare occupations.
+Their administrative responsibilities may include front-office reception, billing, bookkeeping, basic correspondence and scheduling of appointments.
 Clinical duties include taking medical histories, recording vital signs, collecting laboratory specimens, performing basic laboratory tests, taking electrocardiograms, and assisting the physician during the examination and treatment of patients.

-Pathways to Other Programs
+Pathways to other programs

 Practical Nursing - LPN